 of a community.

 In 2018 the City engaged the international architectural firm Gensler and historic preservation consultants Chattel to develop a comprehensive restoration and rehabilitation plan.
 This plan called for installing 670 new seats, an expansion of the current lobby, significant infrastructure repairs, installation of new theatrical equipment, and structural restoration improvements to ensure the building meets current fire prevention and Americans With Disabilities Act mandates.
-This plan is estimated to cost approximately $10 – $12 million.
-The Foundation is currently interviewing architects, preservation consultants and historic theater specialists to move forward with renovation plans.
+This plan is estimated to cost approximately $16 million.

 To view a presentation of the proposed restoration to the Plaza Theatre please click here.

 Lily asks for your help in saving the Palm Springs Plaza Theatre!